catatsuy/notify_slack/README.md

   * To post a file as a snippet to Slack, you will need to provide both a `token` and a `channel_id`.
     * The `username` and `icon_emoji` options will be ignored when posting a file as a snippet to Slack.
     * For instructions on how to create a token, please see the next section.
-    * You cannot specify a channel because the slack api support only the channel_id.
+    * You cannot specify a channel because the slack api support only the `channel_id`.
+    * If you don't specify `channel_id`, the file will be private.
+So, if you need to post a file public, you must specify `channel_id`.
+    * The Slack API can cause delays, so posting might take longer.

 ### How to create a token